 All parcels will be opened and checked by officers.

 Life at Whitemoor

-As a maximum security prison, Whitemoor is committed to helping men convicted of serious offences make positive use of long sentences.
+As a maximum security prison, Whitemoor is committed to helping prisoners convicted of serious offences make positive use of long sentences.
 It also works to reduce the risk of reoffending through assessment, work, education and offending behaviour programmes.

 Security and safeguarding